Alanna Kennedy

-Alanna Stephanie Kennedy (born 21 January 1995) is an Australian professional soccer player who plays as a defender for Manchester City in the English FA Women's Super League, as well as the Australia national team.
-Kennedy is recognized as being a versatile, technical player and is a right-footed free kick specialist.
-Known on the international level as a centre back, Kennedy also plays in the midfielder position.
+Alanna Stephanie Kennedy (born 21 January 1995) is an Australian professional soccer player who plays as a midfielder and centre-back for Women's Super League (WSL) club London City Lionesses and the Australia national team.

 Early life

-Kennedy was raised in the Sydney suburb of Rosemeadow and attended primary school at Rosemeadow Public and selective sports school Westfields Sports High School.
+Kennedy was raised in the Sydney suburb of Rosemeadow and attended selective sports school Westfields Sports High School.
 As a youth, she was the only girl on an all-boys team and later played for the Campbelltown Cobras.
-She trained with the Girls Skills Acquisition Program (GSAP) at MacArthur Rams.
+She trained with the Girls Skills Acquisition Program (GSAP) at Macarthur Rams.
 Kennedy acknowledged the Rams training ground as her "second home" growing up.

 Club career

-W-League Beginnings, 2010–15
+W-League beginnings

-Kennedy started her W-league career playing for Sydney FC in the 2010–11 season, where she featured in 3 games.
+Kennedy started her W-League career playing for Sydney FC in the 2010–11 season, where she featured in 3 games.
 The following year, Kennedy switched clubs and joined the Newcastle Jets in the 2011–12 W-League before returning to Sydney FC in the 2012–13 season.
-For the 2013–14 season, she joined city rivals Western Sydney Wanderers. and in the 2014 season she joined Perth Glory.
+For the 2013–14 season, she joined city rivals Western Sydney Wanderers, and in the 2014 season she joined Perth Glory.
 In 2015, she returned to Sydney FC and would remain there the following 2 seasons.

-Western New York Flash and Orlando Pride, 2016–20
+Western New York Flash and Orlando Pride

 In 2016, Kennedy signed with the Western New York Flash in the National Women's Soccer League.
 She appeared in 17 games for the Flash in 2016.
 Kennedy played every minute of Western New York's two playoff games, as the Flash won the 2016 NWSL Championship.

 On 19 January 2017, Kennedy was traded to the Orlando Pride in exchange for midfielder Sam Witteman.
 She appeared in every game for the Pride in 2017.
 In the final game of the regular season on 30 September, Kennedy scored the game-winning goal on a free kick in stoppage time.
 This win allowed Orlando to finish the regular season in 3rd place and qualify for the playoffs for the first time in club history.
 In the semi-final, Kennedy scored again but Orlando lost 4–1 to the Portland Thorns.

 In the 2018 NWSL season, Kennedy appeared in 20 games and scored 2 goals; however, Orlando could not repeat their success of 2017 and finished outside the playoffs.

 In March 2020, the impending NWSL season was postponed due to the coronavirus pandemic.
 An eventual restart was made through a smaller schedule 2020 NWSL Challenge Cup tournament.
 However, on 22 June, Orlando withdrew from the tournament following positive COVID-19 tests among both players and staff.